IIT Mandi: Student Gymkhana and Societies

 The Student Gymkhana is the student self-governance body.
 It invites student participation and acts as a bridge between the students and the faculty.
 It helps in the overall smooth functioning of all student-related activities.
 It also assists the students in participating in various student exchange programs and internships.
 Student activities at IIT Mandi are grouped into six different societies namely, Academic, Cultural, Literary, Research, Sports and Technical.
 Additional activities are grouped in General Affairs under the General Secretary.

 The Technical Society includes KamandPrompt (The Programming Club), STAC (The Astronomy Club), Robotronics (The Robotics and Electronics Club), Nirman Club, Yantrik club and E-Cell.

 Cultural Society includes Art Geeks (Art club), Music club, UDC (Dance club), Dramatics club, Designauts (Design Club), ShutterBugs (The Photography Club), and Perception (The Videography Club).

 The Literary Society includes debate, quizzing and writing club of the college.
 Literary Society also publishes a yearly student's magazine by the name of Vivaan.

 The Sports Society has a sports council which coordinates all the sports activities for Football, Cricket, Badminton, Lawn Tennis, Badminton, Table Tennis, Volleyball, Basketball, Hockey, Athletics, and Chess at Kamand Campus.

 The Research Society includes IIT Mandi Research Club (IITMRC).

 General Affairs includes the Hiking and Trekking Club (HTC).

 During their first year, all under-graduate students are required to take part in one of three extra-curricular activities.
 These are the Sports Society, the National Service Scheme and the Hiking and Trekking Club.

 Student festivals

 Xpecto

-Xpecto is the science and technology festival of Indian Institute of Technology Mandi, which has been ramped up to include the most electrifying events, prompting great discoveries, as well as enthralling brainstorming and grand prizes.
-Each Technical Club will host some exciting events that will highlight and award participants' greatest ideas and breakthroughs.
+Xpecto is the science and technology festival of IIT Mandi that includes technical events from various technical clubs.

 Exodia

-Exodia is the annual technical cum cultural fest of IIT Mandi.
+Exodia is the annual technical-cum-cultural fest of IIT Mandi.
 It is a three-day long event held towards the start of March.
 Started in 2012 by a bunch of enthusiast IITians, it is a student-run non-profit organization that caters primarily to the youth.
-Exodia '12 and Exodia '13 were set in the transit campus of IIT Mandi.
-Exodia'14 and Exodia'15 were set on the permanent campus.
+Exodia '12 and Exodia '13 were set in the transit campus of IIT Mandi while later meetups were set on the permanent campus in Kamand.

 Rann-Neeti

-Rann-Neeti is the Annual Inter College Sports Fest of IIT Mandi organised by Student Gymkhana of IIT Mandi.
-It is a three-day long event held every year in the month of September in which college from states all over the nation participate.
+Rann-Neeti is the Annual Inter College Sports Fest of IIT Mandi organized by Student Gymkhana of IIT Mandi.
+It is a three-day long event held every year in the month of September where many Indian colleges participate.

 AstraX

 AstraX is the annual inter-college Astronomy meet of IIT Mandi organized by its Space Technology and Astronomy Cell.
-AstraX observes keynote talks by eminent international and national astrophysicists and astronomers, engaging workshops on space technology and a plethora of interesting events.
-Students from IITs, IISERs, NITs and many other colleges across India participate in this Astro technical Fiesta.
+It observes keynote talks by international and national astrophysicists and astronomers, workshops on space technology and other events.
+Students from IITs, IISERs, NITs and many other colleges across India participate in the meet.